jstabille/PyCitySchools_Challenge/README.md

 ## Summary
 Once the results have been modified to control for potential academic dishonesty, we lost any data for the 9th grade at Thomas High School.
 The average scores for the district were not strongly shifted, but it decreases district-level scores slightly.

-This analysis shifts entirely future models and expectations for the 9th-grade class since these scores are not to be trusted.
+This analysis shifts entirely future models and expectations for the 9th-grade class since these scores are not accurate.
 The potential academic dishonesty reduces confidence in the administration and future scoring of Thomas High School.